ZurichMedTech/model-intelligence/docs/manual/response-surface-modeling.md

 - **Make data-driven decisions** with unprecedented computational speed
 - **Extract maximum value** from simulation models while dramatically reducing computational overhead

-For bioelectronic applications and other complex engineering domains, where multiple parameters interact in non-obvious ways, metamodeling transforms raw simulation data into actionable knowledge—revealing relationships between inputs and outcomes that might remain hidden in traditional simulation approaches.
+For bioelectronic applications and other complex engineering domains, where multiple parameters interact in non-obvious ways, metamodeling transforms raw simulation data into actionable knowledge - revealing relationships between inputs and outcomes that might remain hidden in traditional simulation approaches.

 This section provides comprehensive guidance on using the Response Surface Modeling HyperTool Results interface.
 For detailed information on the Setup step, please refer to the [Setup documentation](setup.md).